mariovyord/express-ts-api/README.md

 # Express API w/ Typescript

-Express API repo, made for experimenting with patterns and technologies.
+Experimenting with patterns and technologies.

 ## **Response**